 Art isn’t always seen as a necessity in homeschool, especially when some of us are just trying to make it through each day.
 But for some it needs to be.
 For my kids and I, we need to be creative, it is part of who we are.

 Art kits from Amazon are great.
 They are perfect for parents who aren’t crafty but want to provide their children with projects to work on.
 With everything needed included, including the instructions they’re perfect.

 You could also check out the Green Kid Crafts subscription box.
 Everything in one box, delivered to your door each month.
 The perfect way to be crafty each month.

 Head to your local library and check out their selection of books in the crafting section.
 My 10 and eight-year-olds love to get these books and then find something to re-create.

 Make sure to check out my Amazon storefront to find some fun craft books, including a book with a year’s worth of crafts.

 Paper, Pencils, Glue

-Want to encourage your kids to be creativity everyday?
-Get them a set of Lego.
+Want to encourage your kids to be creative every day?
+Get them a set of Legos.
 You don’t have to buy the fancy kits, the classic creative box of Lego is the best for getting your kids to use their creative imagination.
 Our local library has a large selection of Lego books that my kids all borrow all the time so that they can create new designs, or draw from those ideas to create their own.